 - Prominent shoulder darts can be seen running up the outer sleeve to the neck hole.*

-*N.B.- From the author's own experience in building the S2 Wrap, one possible explanation for the shoulder darts is that the ENT wardrobe department correctly based their wraparound on a standard TOS shirt pattern, but underestimated the amount by which the circumference of the neck hole would need to be reduced in order to achieve a conforming fit with the stretch knit fabric.
+*N.B.- From the author's own experience in building the S2 Wrap, one possible explanation for the extra darts is that the ENT wardrobe department correctly based their wraparound on a standard TOS shirt pattern, but underestimated the amount by which its measurements need to be reduced in order to achieve a conforming fit with the stretch knit fabric.